Ethiopian Yirgacheffe Reko

 Smallholder farmers: 850 approximately.

-Cup Potential:
+Cup Potential: Filter

-Starting Recipe: 60-65g/Litre.
+Starting Recipe: 60g Litre.

 Background:

 Reko washing station is named after Reko-Mountain, a tall and skinny mountain that towers above the hills of Kochere.
 Reko, translated in Afaan Oromo, means challenge.
-It refers to the challenge of climbing Reko-mountain.
+It refers to the challenge of climbing the Reko-mountain.
 Masreshu and Faysel adopted the name and its symbolic value.
 It is their challenge to cultivate the best Yirgacheffe coffee.

 The success of Reko Washing Station has three main areas.

-• Training and education of all members.
+- Training and education of all members.
 A good protocol can only be followed if people understand what they are doing.

-• Selection and separation.
+- Selection and separation.
 Picking ripe cherries and keeping coffee of the same lot together, with the relevant information.
 Area and date etc.

-• Monitoring and control.
+- Monitoring and control.
 Delivering high-quality coffee requires much hard work, experience, and dedication.